QCD running in neutrinoless double beta decay: Short-range mechanisms: QCD corrected half-life and Limits on High-scale models

-If one is interested in constraining a particular high-scale model such as, for example, the scalar exchange considered in sec. \ref{Sec:Decomp}, the corresponding limits on the model parameters in certain cases can be more stringent than in Table~\ref{ta:Cmu}.
-For example, the model specified in Eq.~(\ref{eq:LagExa}) with $S_{8,2,1/2}$ contains two non-vanishing Wilson coefficients at the matching scale, $C_{1}^{RR}(\Lambda)$ and $C_{2}^{RR}(\Lambda)$, which obey the relation $C_{2}^{RR} = (3/20) C_{1}^{RR}$.
-Since the individual limit on $C_2^{RR}$ is weaker than the one on $C_{1}^{RR}$, the upper limit on the {\em total} $C_{1}^{RR}$ in this model is only about 2\% better than in Table~\ref{ta:Cmu}.
+If one is interested in constraining a particular high-scale model one should directly use Eq.~(\ref{eq:T12-CMW}) retaining only those coefficients $C_{i}$, which are present in the model.
+The corresponding limits on the model parameters in certain cases can be significantly modified with respect to their values given in Table~\ref{ta:Cmu}, which, as we mentioned above, are based on the hypothesis about one coefficient dominance at a time.
+In the case of a particular model this assumption may not be valid.
+For example, the model specified in Eqs.~(\ref{eq:LagExaEff}), (\ref{eq:step3}) contains simultaneously two non-vanishing Wilson coefficients at the matching scale, $C_{1}^{RR}(\Lambda)$ and $C_{2}^{RR}(\Lambda)$, which obey the relation $C_{2}^{RR} = (3/20) C_{1}^{RR}$.
+Using Eqs. (\ref{eq:T12-CMW})-(\ref{beta-5}) one finds for $C^{RR}_{1}(\Lambda)$ nearly the same limit as in Table~\ref{ta:Cmu}, but due to the above mentioned relation the limit on $C_{2}(\Lambda)$ turns out to be $C^{RR}_{2}(\Lambda_{2}) = (3/20)(C^{RR}_{1}<3.8\times 10^{-10}) < 5.7\times 10^{-11}$, which is two orders of magnitude stronger than the individual limit $C^{RR}_{2}(\Lambda_{2}) < 5.2\times 10^{-9}$ given in Table~\ref{ta:Cmu} for the case of ${}^{76}$Ge.
 For all models listed in \cite{Bonnet:2012kh} one can find QCD improved limits in the same manner.
-Note, however, that for other models the changes of the limits, after taking into account both operators, can be much larger than in our example model.